Skip to main content

 What homeowners are guilty of

-But first, did you know that most homeowners would spend an enormous amount of time ensuring they have chosen the coolest wall color and the coziest sofa?
+Did you know that most homeowners spend an enormous amount of time ensuring they have chosen the coolest wall colour and the coziest sofa?
+They spend hours researching the finest 55-inch ultra-high-definition flat-screen TV for their living room.

-And even engage in endless cold wars over whether a king size or queen size bed fits the room.
-But somehow neglect to put much emphasis on the interior lighting.
+They arm-wrestle, squabble, and argue over the theme and design for their kitchen cabinetry.
+They fight over the colour scheme and tile texture for their bathrooms.
+And they engage in endless cold wars over whether a king-size or queen-size bed fits the room.
+But somehow, they neglect to put much emphasis on the interior lighting.

 Different types of interior lighting

-The key to creating a functional well-lit home and rooms is not to just fall back on a single type of lighting.
-There are generally three different types of lighting that serve different purposes.
-They are grouped into ambiance, accent and task lighting.
-And you usually want to have all three layers present in most of your rooms.
+The key to creating a functional, well-lit home is not to fall back on a single type of lighting.
+There are generally three different types of lighting that serve different purposes — ambient, accent, and task lighting.
+You usually want to have all three layers present in most of your rooms.

-Also, you might also like to find out what we think is the top three mistake owners make when decorating their interior.
-Are you guilty of any of them?
+You might also enjoy reading about the top mistakes homeowners make when decorating their interior — are you guilty of any of them?

 Ambient lighting

-Ambient lightings, also known as background lighting, provide the room with an overall uniform layer of illumination.
-These form of light serves to enhance the room with a comfortable level of brightness without glare.
+Ambient lighting, also known as background lighting, provides the room with an overall uniform layer of illumination.
+This form of light enhances the room with a comfortable level of brightness without glare.

 Accent lighting

-Accent lights add interest to a particular area or give added dimensions to the room design.
-It's typically used to highlight certain objects or architectural features, such as houseplants, paintings, sculpture, or carved cabinet doors.
+Accent lights add interest to a particular area or give added dimension to the room design.
+They’re typically used to highlight certain objects or architectural features — such as houseplants, paintings, sculptures, or carved cabinet doors.

-The rule of thumb for accent lighting.
-It should always be about three times the general illumination level.
-Accent lighting should never be the focal point and instead meant to work without being seen.
-Accent lighting can be provided by recessed and track lighting, chandelier with dimmer switches, or wall sconces.
+The rule of thumb for accent lighting: it should always be about three times the general illumination level.
+Accent lighting should never be the focal point and is instead meant to work without being seen.
+Accent lighting can be provided by recessed and track lighting, chandeliers with dimmer switches, or wall sconces.

 Task lighting